ajayjoseaji/ATM-Machine/README.md

 # ATM-Machine
 user interface for atm machine
-# how it is made?
+# How it is made ?
 made using react